statisticsnorway/klass-subsets-client/README.md

 A version can have different states (administrative status):
 - published (OPEN);
 - saved (DRAFT);
-- not saved (INITIAL), stored locally in a Session storage.
+- not saved (INITIAL), stored locally in Session storage.

 ## Saving URL and parameters
 The saving and publishing process implemented on a single page (hidden 6th step) Step_6_Publish.jsx.
-This page is protected by authorisation (`/auth/save`).
-I can be navigated to through the URL only.
+This page is protected by authorization (`/auth/save`).
+I can be navigated through the URL only.
 It should be specified which part of the subset (draft) to save: `metadata=true`, `version=true` or both `?metadata=true&version=true`.
 The payload will provide the desired administrative status for the version.
 The payload will be generated at the sending point on the same page (hidden 6th step) Step_6_Publish.jsx.